corDomination/the-thoughts-of-man/data/markdown/studies/study-paul-acts-2.md

 Simon, Simon!
 Saul, Saul!

-Repetition of the name?
+# Repetition of the name?
 Why?
+When has your name been repeated?
+What do you think God would repeat your name for?